South Dakota and Wyoming Motorcycle Ride – Around the Block

 Leaving High Country Harley Davidson at 9:00am the Around The Block Tour is a local favorite.

-Heading west to Lyons Colorado up the canyon past the towering wonderful 14ers on the way to Estes Park co. where we’ll offer a short stop if needed then into the Rocky Mountain National Park.
+Heading west to Lyons South Dakota and Wyoming up the canyon past the towering wonderful 14ers on the way to Estes Park co. where we’ll offer a short stop if needed then into the Rocky Mountain National Park.

 Rocky Mountain National Park has the highest paved roads in any National Park in the United States.
 Trail Ridge Road crests at 12,183 feet.
 With a little luck you’ll find Elk, Moose, Big Horn Sheep and Mile Deer.
 You’ll also want to keep your eye out for Coyotes and Marmots.
 We’ll be stopping at the top where you can grab a snack, take a break and see forever.